itsalectric/643_Project_2/README.md

 		export AWS_REGION=us-east-1
 		aws ec2 describe-instances --region us-east-1

-In addition, be sure to upload the .pem key assigned to the worker nodes during step 4 in [EC2 Creation, Configuration, and Connection](#ec2-creation-configuration-and-connection).
+In addition, be sure to upload the .pem key assigned during step 4 in [EC2 Creation, Configuration, and Connection](#ec2-creation-configuration-and-connection).
 You can upload it to a location of your choice, but keep track of the address as we will need it in the next step.

 ## Configuring Flintrock
 Navigate and open the following file:

 	/home/ubuntu/.config/flintrock/config.yaml

 Edit the file yaml file according to the parameters you set when creating the worker nodes.
 Most of the information can be found on the EC2 dashboard.
-Also add the path of the .pem key you just uploaded
+Also add the path of the .pem key you just uploaded.

+:rainbow::rainbow::rainbow::rainbow::rainbow::rainbow:
+EDIT LATER
+:rainbow::rainbow::rainbow::rainbow::rainbow::rainbow:
 ```yaml
 services:
   spark: